Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-LAR8rVCHVmw.md

 ---
-title: "Q&A: Are there plans for Character Customisation?"
+title: "October 20th, 2020 Livestream Q&A: Are there plans for Character Customisation?"
 date: "2020-10-20"
 layout: transcript
 topics: